Bouldering outdoors for the first time

 What are the challenges?

-Sometimes the weather turns...
+Packing up the pads when the weather says no...
 Photo: Emma Travers

 We have to work with what nature provides, which can include wild weather, difficult access and worrying landings.
 On the flipside, there can be days when everything comes together – perfect conditions, amazing moves and lifelong friendships forged out of shared experiences.